Last Updated on

 - To increase the number of adults who get sufficient regular sleep.
 69.6 percent of adults in 2008 got enough sleep, meaning that those between 18-21 years got 8+ hours, and those who are 22 and over got over 7 hours.
 The objective is to raise that proportion to 70.8 percent of all adults.

 There is still a lot to uncover when it comes to sleep.
-It is hard to predict where the research might go next, but there are a few areas that need special attention.
+It is hard to predict where the research may go next, but there are a few areas that need special attention.
 The link between sleep, memory, and learning needs to be studied further.
 It is interesting to see if sleep affects the overall intelligence of individuals and to find out exactly where are memories stored.
 The mechanisms on a cellular level could give us a better understanding of this phenomenon.

 The link between mental disorders and the lack of sleep is another point where additional research is needed.
 These two seem to go hand in hand, but is it an only causational link or is there a correlation between the two?